-- Continue to make little or no progress in specific areas over a long period. - Continue working on National Curriculum objectives substantially below that expected of children of a similar age. - Continue to have difficulty in developing literacy and mathematical skills. - Have social, emotional or mental health difficulty, which substantially and regularly hinders the child's learning.

-- Have sensory or physical needs and requires additional specialist equipment or regular advice or visits by a specialist service. - Have ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning. - Have made little or no progress despite interventions put in place.
+- Continue to make little or no progress in specific areas over a long period. - Continue working on National Curriculum objectives substantially below that expected of children of a similar age. - Continue to have difficulty in developing literacy and mathematical skills. - Have a social, emotional or mental health difficulty, which substantially and regularly hinders the child's learning. - Have sensory or physical needs and requires additional specialist equipment. - Have ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning. - Have made little or no progress despite interventions put in place.

-Individual Learning Plans and Personal Curriculum Plans
+Individual Learning Plans

 - Any child who makes little or no progress in a specific area must have an Individual Learning Plan (ILP).
-Some children will also have a Personal Curriculum Plan (PCP). - Individual Learning Plans and personal Curriculum Plans are working documents and must be reviewed as required with the parent and the child. - If a pupil is making good progress the ILP review can be used to consider removing a child from the SEND register. - Alternatively, if targets have not been met and all the required support has been in place the review may be the first part of the process to referring to external agencies or requesting Statutory Assessment. - There must be clear evidence in each pupil's SEND file of when ILP's and PCPs have been reviewed and the outcome of that review, including which targets have been met and the new targets which have been set. - Some children receiving Thrive support to develop social and emotional skills will have an individual Thrive Action Plan. - Some children will have a positive intervention plan (PIP) so that all staff know how to support an individual when they become dysregulated. - Children receiving support from Speech and Language will have an Individual Communication Plan.
+Some children will have a Personal Curriculum Plan (PCP) - Individual Learning Plans must be reviewed termly, or as required with the parent and the child. - If a pupil is making good progress the ILP review can be used to consider removing a child from the SEN register. - Alternatively, if targets have not been met and all the required support has been in place the review may be the first part of the process to referring to external agencies or requesting Statutory Assessment. - There must be clear evidence in each child's SEND file of when ILP's have been reviewed and the outcome of that review, including which targets have been met and the new targets which have been set.

+- Some children receiving Thrive support to develop social and emotional skills will have an individual Thrive Action Plan. - Some children will have an individual Behaviour Plan. - Children receiving support from Speech and Language will have an Individual Communication Plan.